Templeogue College

 Templeogue College C.S.Sp is a boys' voluntary secondary school in the suburb of Templeogue, Dublin in Ireland.

-History and statistics

-It was founded in 1966 and is run by the Holy Ghost Fathers, a Roman Catholic religious institute.
-The school's principal is Niamh Quinn and the motto of the school is in virtute scientia, which means 'education rooted in values'.
-There were 700 pupils and 50 teachers at the school in 2020.
+It was founded in 1966 and is run by the Holy Ghost Fathers (Spiritans), a Roman Catholic religious institute.
+The motto of the school is in virtute scientia, which means 'education rooted in values'.
+As of December 2024, there were 675 pupils enrolled in the school.
+The school's principal is Ciarán Dowling.

+History

+Templeogue College was founded in September 1966.
+It has been historically associated with the Holy Ghost Fathers (the Spiritans), and the Spiritan Education Trust remains the patron of the school.

+At the time of the school's establishment, in 1966, its grounds contained a priests' residence, gymnasium and the main school building.
+The school grew following the introduction of free secondary education in Ireland in 1967, and a swimming pool was opened.
+In the 1990s, additional classrooms, canteen facilities and a study hall were added.

 Sport

 The school participates in sports including rugby union, basketball, football, athletics, and badminton.

-The school's rugby team, whose colours are red and blue, has reached the final of the Leinster Schools Junior Cup twice, in 1980 and in 1985.
+The Templeogue College rugby team, whose colours are red and blue, reached the final of the Leinster Schools Junior Cup in 1980 and in 1985.
 In the 1980 final, the school lost 0-4 to Blackrock College of Dublin and, in the 1985 final, the school lost 0-14 to Presentation College of Bray, County Wicklow.

 In 2002, the school rugby team visited South Africa, the first state school in Ireland to do so.